propertyhive/WP-Property-Hive-Mortgage-Calculator/README.txt

 2. Users are instantly shown monthly repayment information once they've completed the form

 == Changelog ==

+= 1.0.7 =
+* Update default interest rate shown in form to 5.1% to be more inline with todays average rates
+* Made interest rate and years default values in inputs, as opposed to placeholders
+* Added sanitization and escape elements output in form template
+* Declared support for WordPress 6.7.1

 = 1.0.6 =
 * PHP8.2 compatibility